Uberi/University-Notes/PHIL145/PHIL145.md

 An argument can also be abstracted into a set of premises implying a conclusion.

 People can say the same words in the same sentence but communicate different things: "one is a prime number.", "is one a prime number?".
-How do we differentiate assertions, promises, threats, questions, etc. In the previous example, the two imply different relationships between the person (knowing vs. not knowing) and the claim and asks different things of the audience (agreement vs. answering).
+How do we differentiate assertions, promises, threats, questions, and other types of sentences?
+In the previous example, the two imply different relationships between the person (knowing vs. not knowing) and the claim and asks different things of the audience (agreeing vs. answering).

 What is the real difference between these different ways of communicate the same words?
 Everything is said in a certain context, which is an important part of understanding the intent of the words.